sintel-dev/Orion/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/D3-AI/Orion/issues.
+The best way to send feedback is to file an issue at the `GitHub Issues page`_.

 If you are proposing a feature: